 It is not okay to say to this same candidate questions like: “How long have you been disabled?” or “What is your particular disability?”

-In other areas, where a disability is not visible, again you should confine your questions to essential job functions or workplace environment issues.
 This is also true for other characteristics, such as family size.
 For example, while you cannot ask a candidate if he or she has children or has adequate childcare, you can ask about their ability to perform the job with a question such as:

 Legal and Illegal Inquiries